-Rather than taking a step back during and after the COVID-19 recovery process, on behalf of Burnaby City Council, I am requesting that the federal government commit to continue to advance the housing-security progress made since declaration of the COVID-19 pandemic.
+Rather than taking a step back during and after the COVID-19 recovery process, on behalf of Burnaby City Council, I am requesting that the provincial government commit to continue to advance the housing-security progress made since declaration of the COVID-19 pandemic.

-In British Columbia, a provincial Vulnerable Population Working Group is working to ensure the needs of vulnerable citizens are addressed in relation to COVID-19.
-This group includes representatives from the ministries of Municipal Affairs and Housing, Social Development and Poverty Reduction, Indigenous Relations and Reconciliation, Mental Health and Addictions, Children and Family Development, Health, as well as Emergency Management BC, the City of Vancouver, the Office of the Provincial Health Officer, local health authorities, BC Housing and Community Living BC.
+Initiatives such as British Columbia's Vulnerable Populations Working Group - created to ensure the needs of vulnerable citizens are addressed in relation to COVID-19 and bringing together representatives from the ministries of Municipal Affairs and Housing, Social Development and Poverty Reduction, Indigenous Relations and Reconciliation, Mental Health and Addictions, Children and Family Development, Health, as well as Emergency Management BC, the City of Vancouver, the Office of the Provincial Health Officer, local health authorities, BC Housing and Community Living BC - have led to innovative housing solutions being created and implemented quickly.